 In accordance with the 1996 Education Act, the allocation of school places for children with a statement of special educational needs will take place first.

 Following this, the oversubscription criteria below are listed in order:

 - Looked after children and all previously looked after children.

 - Children with a brother or sister at the Academy who will still be attending when the child is due to start or on who are on roll at the Academy at the time of application.

 - Proximity to the Academy (according to the child’s main residents), measured by straight-line distance.

 If the proximity criterion is not sufficient to distinguish between two or more applicants for the last remaining place then a lottery will be drawn by an independent person, not employed by the Academy or working in the Children’s Services Department at the Local Authority.

-If parents would like to look around the school before their child is admitted, or have any queries on admissions, please feel free to contact the school.
+If parents would like to look round the Academy before making an application or have any queries on admissions, please feel free to contact the Academy direct.